jonprather/easy-cbt/README.md

 - Next.js
 - Typescript
-- Trpc
+- tRPC
 - Tailwind
 - Prisma
 - Next-auth

 ## Development

-The project was built using the T3 stack (Typescript, Trpc, and Tailwind) in a Next.js application.
-Next.js was chosen for its SPA (single-page application) feel and the need for a backend for CRUD (create, read, update, delete) operations.
-Trpc was used for its end-to-end type safety, and Tailwind was used as a component library along with Daisy UI for increased development speed.
+The project was built using the T3 stack (Typescript, tRPC, and Tailwind) in a Next.js application.
+Next.js was chosen for its SPA (single-page application) feel and the need for a backend for CRUD (create, read, update, delete) operations. tRPC was used for its end-to-end type safety, and Tailwind was used as a component library along with Daisy UI for increased development speed.
 However, accessibility concerns with Daisy UI were addressed by using Radix, which made having accessible components easy and had a convenient declarative component structure.

 ## Future Development

 The app's intuitiveness was tested with users and was found to be lacking in some areas.
 To address this, future development plans include better AI and a walk-thru guide.
-The OpenAI GPT-3 chatbot will be improved with more contextual information about the app and its state to provide a better user experience.
+The OpenAI gpt-3 chatbot will be improved with more contextual information about the app and its state to provide a better user experience.
+Also, gpt-3 will be replaced with gpt-3.5-turbo.

+Testing, refactoring, and accessibility improvements are underway.

 ## Acknowledgements